Become a Mentor

 What's in a Wish List?

 A wish list contains all the information potential mentees will know if you are the right person to whom they should submit their manuscript.
-A wish list will help them get to know you, what you’re looking for in a manuscript, what you’re not looking for in a manuscript, and maybe a little about the type of mentee you think you’d work well with.
+A wish list will help them get to know you, what your strengths are, what you’re looking for in a manuscript, what you’re not looking for in a manuscript, and maybe a little about the type of mentee you think you’d work well with.

 Some information you can include: